roelandvdb/Thesis-Spillover-Detection/README.md

        - Assignment of the trajectories to the respective cycle
        - Saving the results to a csv-file per link and lane
   - data_analysis.py:
-       - Analyse the trajectory variables:
+       - Analyse the trajectory variables: density plots, boxplots, correlation, VIF-values, etc.

 ## HMM
 Finally, the HMM is implemented.
 Two different models are implemented: a first model solely consists of a multinomial logistic regression model, whereas a second model uses an MLR to generate transition probabilities and calculates a time series using a first-order markov chain.
 The variable 'downstream state' consists of the state estimation on the downstream links, and thus requires an iterative training mechanism: first the model is trained without this variable for all links, and next the model is trained with the variable for only the researched link.